-UrW plays similar to most other Roguelikes, except that instead of a dungeon, you will spend most of your time exploring above-ground lands (similar to Ragnarok).
-The game features an interesting skill-based system that includes ten real-life skills, ranging from "cookery" to "hideworking".
+UrW plays similar to most other Roguelikes, except that instead of a dungeon, you will spend most of your time exploring the surface (similar to Ragnarok).
+The game features real-life skills, ranging from cookery to hideworking.
 The graphics are crisp and clear, and the interface is easy to learn.
-In contrast to most RPGs, your task in UrW is basically to survive: there is no kill-the-big-foozle quest to follow, or a damsel in distress waiting to be rescued.
-It's you against the harsh world in this game.
-This makes UrW closer to a "survival simulation" such as Wilderness than a traditional RPG, although the game still depend on conventional RPG elements, such as conversation with NPCs, monsters, and the ability to "level up".
+In contrast to most RPGs, your task in UrW is basically just to survive.
+It's you against the harsh world in this one.
+This makes UrW closer to a survival simulation such as Wilderness than a traditional RPG, but it still packs familiar elements such as conversations, monsters, and leveling up.